quassel/quassel/src/core/SQL/README.md

 backend subdirectory, with schema upgrade queries stored in `[backend]/version/##` folders.

-At compile time, Qt reads [`sql.qrc`][file-qrc-sql] to know which queries to include.
-This list can be automatically updated on Linux and macOS using [`updateSQLResource.sh`][file-sh-updateresource]; for now, on Windows you'll need to install some form of Bash.
+At compile time, the build system generates and reads a Qt resource file to know which queries to include.
+For past Quassel contributors, this replaces the classic `sql.qrc` file and `updateSQLResource.sh` script.

 ## Managing the database outside of Quassel